Design Professional, we WELCOME you.

 Sun Joo is an architect, a writer, and an east coast transplant to Portland, Oregon.
 She has been a contributing editor for architecture and design at SmartPlanet, published work in Out of the Ordinary: Robert Venturi, Denise Scott Brown and Associates Architecture, Urbanism, Design, and co-authored Cool Spaces: The Best New Architecture.
 Her architectural experience includes stints in Washington DC, Philadelphia, Boston, and Portland.

-Sun Joo is currently a Design Manager at Gensler and an advocate for diversity, equity, and inclusion in the industry.
+Sun Joo is currently a Senior Management Consultant at the Charrette Venture Group and an advocate for diversity, equity, and inclusion in the industry.
 She enjoys playing with her young daughter, cooking, reading, and traveling.

 Sun Joo Kim

-Diversity in Design hosts dynamic and engaging events throughout the year - from formal discussions to casual socials to innovative work sessions.
-Each year we host our signature event during Portland's Design Week each April.
+Diversity in Design hosts dynamic and engaging events throughout the year - from formal discussions to casual socials to innovative work sessions and collaborations with like-minded organizations.

-We also like to share information about other events happening around the Portland-Metro area that support diversity, equity, and inclusion work and conversations.
+We also like to share information about other events happening around the Portland-Metro area that support BIPOC design work, diversity, equity, and inclusion.

-Check out our calendar for an up-to-date listing of events and click the links for more information and tickets.
+Check out our calendar for an up-to-date listings of our and other local and virtual events!
+Click the links for more info and tickets.

 One of our goals is to provide useful resources to inspire, empower, and support professionals of color in the design industries.